DalekKaan/SqlBuilder/readme.md

 ### Creating queries

-Create a single query to table `Users`
+Create a simple query to table `Users`:

 ```php
 $queryFacade = new QueryFacade(new Query("Users"));
 $sql = $queryFacade->buildSql();
 ```
-Results in
+It will result in:
 ```sql
 SELECT * FROM Users
 ```

-Create a query to table `Users` with alias `U`
+Create a query to table `Users` with alias `U`:

 ```php
 $queryFacade = new QueryFacade(new Query("Users", "U"));
 $sql = $queryFacade->buildSql();
 ```
-Results in
+It will result in:
 ```sql
 SELECT * FROM Users AS U
 ```

-Create a query to some subquery `Users` with alias `U`
+Create a query to some subquery `Users` with alias `U`:

 ```php
 $subqueryFacade = new QueryFacade(new Query("Users", "U"));
 $queryFacade = new QueryFacade(new Query($subqueryFacade, "SQ"));
 $sql = $queryFacade->buildSql();
 ```
-Results in
+It will result in:
 ```sql
 SELECT * FROM ((SELECT * FROM Users AS U)) AS SQ
 ```